traject/traject/doc/settings.md

 * `marc_source.type`: default 'binary'.
 Can also set to 'xml' or (not yet implemented todo) 'json'.
 Command line shortcut `-t`

-* `marc4j.jar_dir`:   Path to a directory containing Marc4J jar file to use.
-All .jar's in dir will be loaded.
-If unset, uses marc4j.jar bundled with traject.

-* `marc4j_reader.permissive`: Used by Marc4JReader only when marc.source_type is 'binary', boolean, argument to the underlying MarcPermissiveStreamReader.
-Default true.

-* `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
-  by marc4j MarcPermissiveStreamReader.
-Default "BESTGUESS", also "UTF-8", "MARC"

 * `marcout.allow_oversized`: Used with `-x marcout` command to output marc when outputting as ISO 2709 binary, set to true or string "true", and the MARC::Writer will have allow_oversized=true set, allowing oversized records to be serialized with length